PORTO RUNNING TOURS

 Why?

 Several stories tell of Nicholas and the sea.
-One tells of an episode when Nicholas sought the holy by making a pilgrimage to the Holy Land, walking where Jesus walked, to try experiencing Jesus' life.
+One tells of an episode when Nicholas sought the divine by making a pilgrimage to the Holy Land, walking where Jesus walked, to try to experience Jesus' life.
 Returning by sea, a mighty storm threatened to wreck the ship he was in.
 Nicholas calmly prayed.
 The terrified sailors in his ship were amazed when the wind and waves suddenly calmed, sparing them all.
 And so St. Nicholas became the patron of sailors and voyagers.
 He's presently also the patron saint of Russia, Norway and Greece (and its navy).

 Nicholas was so widely revered that thousands of churches were named for him, including thirty-four in Rome, twenty-three in the Netherlands, three hundred in Belgium and more than four hundred in England... oh and, of course, the one in Porto!